 Don’t despair if the only clear nights are ones when the moon won’t light the snow.
-If you’re far enough from light pollution there’s no better time to stargaze.
+If you’re far enough from light pollution, there’s no better time to stargaze.
 Look for the auroras (Borealis or Australis depending on your hemisphere), the Milky Way and other constellations, meteor showers, or satellites and the International Space Station.
 (If you want to try for a picture, bring your tripod and a lot of patience.)

 A closed-cell sleeping pad, like a Therm-a-Rest Z Lite, will give you a comfortable place to rest without getting chilled by contact with the snow.
-For true comfort, dig yourself a lounge chair and use the pad as a cushion.
+For real comfort, dig yourself a lounge chair and use the pad as a cushion.

-A fire, when permitted, can provide not only warmth and light, but a psychological boost.
+A fire, when permitted, can provide not only warmth and light but a psychological boost.
 You’ll probably need to carry all your own wood, so choose wisely.
 An artificial log (like Java Logs or Duraflame Roasting Logs) can get your fire started quickly and easily.
 Be cautious, though.
-Not all artificial logs are safe for cooking and you’ll probably want some s’mores if nothing else.
+Not all artificial logs are safe for cooking, and you’ll probably want some s’mores if nothing else.

 In addition to fuel, you’ll need something to burn on.
-Without some sort of a platform, your fire will melt down through the snow.
+Without some platform, your fire will melt down through the snow.
 The easiest way to make this work is to snowshoe to a campground or picnic area and dig out a BBQ stand or pit.

 As always, make sure you practice the principles of Leave No Trace when burning a fire.

-The first time you venture into the snow after dark you’ll find that even the most familiar routes are mysterious and confusing.
-Even experienced adventurers have been known to come across their own tracks and <i>start following them as though they belonged to someone else.</i>
+The first time you venture into the snow after dark, you’ll find that even the most familiar routes are mysterious and confusing.
+Even experienced adventurers have been known to come across their tracks and start following them as though they belonged to someone else.

 More than anything else, you must be prepared for an accidental overnight in the snow.
 You could get lost in the dark, break a snowshoe, or your car could refuse to start when you’re ready to head home.
-You should always have the 10 essentials and know how to use them to survive the night.
+You should always have the essentials and know how to use them to survive the night.
 Always leave a trip plan with someone who can call for help on your behalf if you don’t return and don’t deviate from that plan.